 12.3.2.4 sec:cmdStatusCode

 The sec:cmdStatusCode enumeration type is used by the cmdStatusCode element to indicate the status of an MEF Client Command.
-The cmdStatus is an attribute of the <mefClientCmd> resource type specified in oneM2M TS-0032 [ITU-T Y.oneM2M.MAF.MEF].
+The cmdStatus is an attribute of the <mefClientCmd> resource type specified in oneM2M TS-0032 [ITU-T Y.4500.32].